vboyev-MSFT/defender-docs/defender/threat-intelligence/using-copilot-threat-intelligence-defender-xdr.md

 6. To start a new chat session with Copilot, select the **New chat** icon ![Screenshot that shows the New chat icon in Copilot in Defender.](media/defender-ti-and-copilot/copilot-defender-new-chat.png).

 > [!NOTE]
-> Copilot saves your sessions from the Defender portal in the [Copilot for Security standalone portal](https://go.microsoft.com/fwlink/?linkid=2247989).
+> Copilot saves your sessions from the Defender portal in the [Security Copilot standalone portal](https://go.microsoft.com/fwlink/?linkid=2247989).
 To see the previous sessions, from the Copilot [Home menu](/security-copilot/navigating-security-copilot#home-menu), go to **My sessions**.
-[Learn more about navigating Microsoft Copilot for Security](/security-copilot/navigating-security-copilot)
+[Learn more about navigating Microsoft Security Copilot](/security-copilot/navigating-security-copilot)

 > [!IMPORTANT]
 > Copilot in Defender starts a new chat session every time you navigate to a different *Threat intelligence* page (for example, when you go from *Threat analytics* to *Intel profiles*) in the Defender portal.
-If you wish to go back or continue a previous session, go to the Copilot for Security standalone portal.
+If you wish to go back or continue a previous session, go to the Security Copilot standalone portal.

 ## Use the built-in Defender TI prompts